jasonlevinsohn/levsdelight5/README.md

     * There is a separate repo named `levsdelight4` which handles the api calls using Django.
     * CSS is generated with a LESS preprocessor and is mostly `Twitter Bootstrap` based.
     * Fullscreen directive has been implemented for viewing pictures

+* 7.16.2015
+    * Change algorithim for displaying main page slideshows from just using a regex to incorporating the monthmap.
+      Much more stable this way.
+    * Clicking title takes you to the main page